cerebral-legacy/cerebral-website/app/markdown/output.md

 });

 ```
+Architecting the input/output of actions as a "bus" gives action chains a lot of flexibility and allows for some awesome patterns you can read about at the bottom of this page.

 In the example above we call *output* directly.
 When doing so the next item in the signal has to be an action, it can not be an object representing paths.